Kin (Justified): Critical reviews

 Mandl Blerly of Entertainment Weekly wrote, "Are there Team Raylan and Team Boyd T-shirts and mugs?
 Because after this episode, the battle lines have officially been drawn (again).
 Though this being Justified, we suspect they'll curve (again)."
 Joe Reid of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "I love that a show like Justified can be at the top of its game while delivering nothing more than a story line bridge of an episode, taking us to the next level of the Drew Thompson story line, transitioning Ellen May's disappearance into the next threat to Boyd Crowder, and, as always, putting Wynn Duffy in a position where both Boyd and Raylan are going to be coming after him soon.
 That guy is a glutton for punishment."

 Dan Forcella of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "Justified continued its strong fourth season with the help of some of its friends in 'Kin'.
 Whether it was those we knew, a la Agent Barkley and Constable Bob, or fresh faces like Mike O'Malley and Gerald McRaney, the onslaught of guest stars was a welcome treat as the search from Drew Thompson continued."
-Jack McKinney of Paste gave the episode a 8.7 out of 10 rating and wrote, "The entire scene, with the two of them working together while simultaneously trying to double-cross each other was a microcosm of their complete history.
+Jack McKinney of Paste gave the episode an 8.7 out of 10 rating and wrote, "The entire scene, with the two of them working together while simultaneously trying to double-cross each other was a microcosm of their complete history.
 Fun stuff.
 It worked out well in the end and was worth our patience, but hopefully we won't have to wait so long for their next encounter."